-The strategies outlined in the Austin Transportation Department Employer Strategies have been identified as new additions to the Austin Strategic Mobility Plan as an appendix, not yet adopted by City Council.
+The strategies outlined in the Austin Transportation Department Employer Strategies have been identified as new additions to the Austin Strategic Mobility Plan as an appendix, adopted by City Council on April 11, 2019.
 This document is to be used as a tool for businesses participating in the Chapter 380 Business Expansion Incentive Program to adopt and strengthen their Mobility Solutions.

 Quality of Life Enhancements:

 The Early Matters Greater Austin Family-Friendly Workplace Toolkit provides suggested tips and tools in a variety of areas that employers may consider adopting to strengthn their Quality of Life Enhancements.

 The Imagine Austin Growth Concept Map applies to the Imagine Austin vision statement to the city's physical development.
 Generated through a public scenario-building process, it defines how we plan to accommodate new residents, jobs, mixed use areas, open space and transportation infrastructure over the next 30 years.